Fueled by Curiosity. Human-Centered & Conscientious. Data-Driven Design.

 • A/B testing for item replacement experience

-3. Available to Promise (projected inventory) at checkout
+3. Available to Promise (projected inventory) at checkout.
+(Led by design research and product design)

 • Interviews with customers to understand their needs around inventory